AZA SAFE Programs

 The Brandywine Zoo is a program partner of several AZA SAFE programs

 Together AZA’s SAFE programs are saving the most vulnerable wildlife species from extinction and protecting them for future generations.
-The mission of SAFE: Saving Animals From Extinction is to combine the power of zoo and aquarium visitors with the resources and collective expertise of AZA members and partners to save animals from extinction.
+The mission of SAFE is to combine the power of zoo and aquarium visitors with the resources and collective expertise of AZA members and partners to save animals from extinction.
 Our work with the African Vultures SAFE program includes supporting education and outreach, capacity-building, and fundraising.

 North American Monarch SAFE